 Paragraphs 9 (old) to 12., renumber as paragraphs 10 to 13, including their sub-paragraphs

-----------------------------------

 Proposal for Supplement 1 to the original series of Amendments and Supplement 1 to the 01 series of Amendments to UN Regulation No. 137 (Frontal collision with focus on restraint systems)

 Paragraphs 6. to 6.2.3., delete